 There has been an increasing demand for shared ownership homes, as more home hunters realise the many benefits that come hand in hand with purchasing a property this way.

-Of course, as you’d expect from buying any new home, shared ownership or part buy, part rent as it's also known, comes with certain costs to consider, and it’s important you’re aware of these before you decide to invest.
+Of course, as you’d expect from buying any new home, shared ownership or help to buy, part rent as it's also known, comes with certain costs to consider, and it’s important you’re aware of these before you decide to invest.

 We’ve created a guide outlining everything you need to know about shared ownership costs.